endurantgames/52-first-dates/src/morethanone.md

 Do not ask if they are dangerous.
 Hollywood is not a reliable source of information.

 Don't ask to meet the “real” person.
 Everyone in a plural collective is real.
+[A "friend" tried to convince me I'd be happier without those "extra voices" in my head, and suggested therapy to get rid of them. they didn't really understand that by any reasonable definition, *I'm* an "extra voice" in Cadera's head ... and so they were talking about getting rid of *me* :p]{.aura}

 Don't assume that members of the collective have the same opinions, preferences, etc.